 Because books come in so many shapes, sizes and colors it is not difficult to use them to form the perfect pedestal for your focus point in your design.

-Alternatively books can also blend into the background very easily and be that perfect little riser that is neutral and doesn’t draw attention to itself.
+Alternatively, books can also blend into the background very easily and be the perfect neutrals that act as a riser without drawing attention to themselves.
 Especially when you are creating a centerpiece in a crate or when you are using a tray or low basket for your decor than quietly slipping some books underneath your decor will give them the proper height to not disappear inside the tray, without drawing a lot of attention away from your pretty flowers or beautiful sculpture.